opensrp/hapi-fhir-keycloak/README.md

 - Apache Maven build tool (the newest version)

 ### Code conventions
-- The code conversions used for this project can be found [here](https://github.com/opensrp/hapi-fhir-keycloak/wiki)
+- The code conventions used for this project can be found [here](https://github.com/opensrp/hapi-fhir-keycloak/wiki)

 ## Usage